scrawlon/noc-webmidi/README.md

 WebMIDI support.

 ## Installation
-1. For standard use in web pages:
+For standard use in web pages:

-  a.
-Use the "Clone or Download" button from the Github repo to obtain a local copy of the library.
+  * Use the "Clone or Download" button from the Github repo to obtain a local copy of the library.

-  b.
-Add the '/dist/js/noc-webmidi.min.js' script to your html page:
+  * Add the '/dist/js/noc-webmidi.min.js' script to your html page:

   `<script src="/dist/js/noc-webmidi.min.js" type="text/javascript"></script>`

-2. For use with Node.js
+For use with Node.js

-  a. `npm install --save noc-webmidi`
+  * `npm install --save noc-webmidi`

-  b. in your app add: `var circuitMidiApp = require('noc-webmidi');`
+  * require 'noc-webmidi in your code': `var circuitMidiApp = require('noc-webmidi');`

 ## What is it?
 The library contains a global JavaScript object named __circuitMidiApp__ that includes